Lissy93/dashy/docs/troubleshooting.md

 ---

+## Node Sass does not yet support your current environment
+Caused by node-sass's binaries being built for a for a different architecture To fix this, just run: `yarn rebuild node-sass`

+---

+## Error: Cannot find module './_baseValues'
+Clearing the cache should fix this: `yarn cache clean` If the issue persists, remove (`rm -rf node_modules\ yarn.lock`) and reinstall (`yarn`) node_modules

+---

+## Invalid Host Header while running through ngrok
+Just add the [-host-header](https://ngrok.com/docs#http-host-header) flag, e.g. `ngrok http 8080 -host-header="localhost:8080"`

+---

 ## Warnings in the Console during deploy
 Please acknowledge the difference between errors and warnings before raising an issue about messages in the console.
 It's not unusual to see warnings about a new version of a certain package being available, an asset bundle bing oversized or a service worker not yet having a cache.
 These shouldn't have any impact on the running application, so please don't raise issues about these unless it directly relates to a bug or issue you're experiencing.
 Errors on the other hand should not appear in the console, and they are worth looking into further.